rl-institut/offgridders/README.md

 # Tool description

-The simulation tool **oesmot - Open Electricity System Modelling and Optimization Tool** (working name) generates a model of an user-defined electricity supply system, optimizes the capacities of the system's generation, storage and electrical components and then performs a dispatch optimization of the optimized capacities.
+The simulation tool **offgridders** * generates a model of an user-defined electricity supply system, optimizes the capacities of the system's generation, storage and electrical components and then performs a dispatch optimization of the optimized capacities.

 Oesmot is written in python3 and utilizes the Open Energy Modelling Framework ([Website](https://oemof.org/)) ([Code](https://github.com/oemof)) and as such uses linerarized component models.